 Power generation emerged as the leading application market for tight gas and accounted for 35.3% of total CBM produced globally in 2013.
 Power generation along with being the largest market is also expected to be the fastest growing application markets for CBM at an estimated CAGR of 8.5% from 2014 to 2020.

 U.S. dominated CBM production, accounting for 61.8% of total CBM produced globally in 2013.
 Canada followed U.S. in the global market and accounted for 11.5% of total production in 2013.
-The growth of North American market is primarily driven by the growing demand for sustainable fuel in the country and in order to reduce reliance on conventional sources of natural gas However, Asia Pacific on account of growing drilling activities mainly in coal rich countries such as China, India, Indonesia and Australia is expected to be the fastest growing CBM market at an estimated CAGR of 14.9% from 2014 to 2020.
-Asia Pacific is one region where GDP growth rates due to growing disposable income of consumers is growing at rapid pace.
+The growth of North American market is primarily driven by the growing demand for sustainable fuel in the country and to reduce reliance on conventional sources of natural gas.
+However, Asia Pacific on account of growing drilling activities mainly in coal-rich countries such as China, India, Indonesia and Australia is expected to be the fastest growing CBM market at an estimated CAGR of 14.9% from 2014 to 2020.
+Asia Pacific is one region where GDP growth rates due to growing disposable income of consumers are growing at rapid pace.
 Growing GDP is leading to growing demand for energy in the region.
-The growth of Asia Pacific energy is mainly driven by China, India and Indonesia.
+The growth of Asia Pacific energy is mainly driven by China, India, and Indonesia.
 Along with being a large demand centre, Asia Pacific is also emerging as a large supply centre for unconventional gas resources including CBM.
-China, India and Indonesia contains huge amount of unproven reserves for CBM which in turn has been attracting companies to invest in Asia Pacific.
+China, India, and Indonesia contain huge amount of unproven reserves for CBM, which in turn has been attracting companies to invest in Asia Pacific.

 A major chunk of the global CBM market is captured by BG Group and Arrow Energy.
 The two companies together accounted for over half of the global market in 2013.
 There is stiff competition in the rest half of the market and is shared by companies such as Dart Energy, Santos, Origin Energy, Great Eastern Energy and PetroChina.